Acadia Plantation: History

 In 1831 Acadia Plantation was sold to Duncan, Robert Walker and James Wilkins.
 During this time the Union Bank of Louisiana opened a branch in Thibodaux and invited landowners to mortgage their land to buy shares in the bank.
 The owners of the plantation lost everything to the bank in 1842 because of a depression and two years of crop failure.
-In 1845 Philip Barton Key, nephew of Francis Scott Key, and mother Anne Plater Key bought the land from the bank.
+In 1845 Philip Barton Key, Jr. (1804-1855), 1st cousin of Francis Scott Key, bought the land from the bank.
 This included all the land of Acadia, the growing crops, every slave, and shares in the bank.
-He added three other sizable tracts of land to the estate before his death in 1856.
+He added three other sizable tracts of land to the estate before his death in 1855.
+Philip Barton Key, Jr.'s mother, Ann Plater Key (1772-1834), was the 2nd great aunt of Richard C. Plater Jr., Acadia Plantation's last owner.

 The land was then purchased by John Nelson and his son-in-law, Andrew Jackson Donelson, (a nephew of Mrs. Andrew Jackson) until he died in 1858, and the war and postwar years saw several mortgages and lawsuits developed from Nelson's attempts to hold the plantation together.
 When Acadia was seized in lieu of taxes for 1871 and '72, Edward J. Gay, paid the debt, and operations of the plantation were resumed by Gay and Nelson.
 When Edward J. Gay died the Prices formed one spacious home by joining the three original homes of Jim, Rezin, and Mrs. Bowie.
 The Prices also ran the sugar mill on the land from 1850 until 1926, and continued to farm cane.
 In the late 1900s a dairy farm was set behind the main home and operated until the 1940s.